okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 | :---------------------------------------------------------------- | :------------------------- | ------------------------------------------------------ |
 | `ACCESS_CERTIFICATIONS_IAM_POLICY` <ApiLifecycle access="ea" /> | `ACCESS_CERTIFICATIONS_ADMIN` | All Users, All Groups, All Apps, All Access Certifications    |
 | `ACCESS_REQUESTS_IAM_POLICY`       <ApiLifecycle access="ea" /> | `ACCESS_REQUESTS_ADMIN`       | All Users, All Groups, All Access Requests, Access Request App |
-Standard resource sets are managed by Okta only and cannot be updated or deleted.
+Standard resource sets are managed by Okta only and can't be updated or deleted.

 ## Custom vs. standard